How the Predator UAV Works

 • Synthetic aperture radar (SAR) for seeing through haze, clouds or smoke

-The RQ-1 can give real-time imagery of the enemy position to a command post well before the first troops or vehicles arrive.
-This kind of information allows field commanders to make quick and informed decisions about troop deployment, movements and enemy capabilities.
-Of course, the greatest advantage of using the Predator is that it has all the advantages of a traditional reconnaissance sortie without ever exposing the pilot to a hostile environment.
+The RQ-1 gave real-time imagery of the enemy position to a command post well before the first troops or vehicles arrived.
+This kind of information allowed field commanders to make quick and informed decisions about troop deployment, movements and enemy capabilities.

 Advertisement